purescript/registry-dev/README.md

 And the reason why such maintenance needs to happen is because otherwise older versions of packages with bad bounds will still break things, even if newer versions have good bounds.
-Registries which don’t support revisions will instead support another kind of "mutation" called "yanking", which allows a maintainer to tell a solver not to consider a particular version any more when constructing build plans.
+Registries which don’t support revisions will instead support another kind of “mutation” called “yanking”, which allows a maintainer to tell a solver not to consider a particular version any more when constructing build plans.
 You can find [a great comparison between the two here](https://www.reddit.com/r/haskell/comments/gf7uw8/on_pvp_and_restrictive_bounds/fpv3dtg/) illustrating the reason why we support revisions here.